 All photographers must submit their work online.
 We only accept one registration per person.

-Images can be submitted anytime during the entry period, but once the image is uploaded it cannot be modified afterwards.
+Images can be submitted anytime during the entry period.
+Submissions can be edited freely until deadline.

 The same image cannot be entered in more than one category.
 The image must not contain any reference to the identity of the author, otherwise the image will not be eligible for participation.

-Images will be checked against the minimum technical requirements from the moment of upload and that are not of acceptable quality will be immediately disqualified from the competition.
+Images will be checked against the T&C and minimum technical requirements from the moment of upload and that are not of acceptable quality will be immediately disqualified from the competition.

 The entrant will be informed of the disqualification and another image can only be uploaded during the entry period.